letrthang/JavaProjects/LinkingNodesInTree/readme.txt

 4. It is easy for you to add more test cases in unit test.
 This is just more about algorithm than design pattern so i skipped source code structure design.
+There are two different implementations but same functional: setRightNodeForTree and setRightNodeForTree2.